open-compass/opencompass/docs/en/user_guides/metrics.md

 In the evaluation phase, we typically select the corresponding evaluation metric strategy based on the characteristics of the dataset itself.
 The main criterion is the **type of standard answer**, generally including the following types:

-- **Options**: Common in classification tasks, judgment questions, and multiple-choice questions.
+- **Choice**: Common in classification tasks, judgment questions, and multiple-choice questions.
 Currently, this type of question dataset occupies the largest proportion, with datasets such as MMLU, CEval, etc. Accuracy is usually used as the evaluation standard-- `ACCEvaluator`.
 - **Phrase**: Common in Q&A and reading comprehension tasks.
 This type of dataset mainly includes CLUE_CMRC, CLUE_DRCD, DROP datasets, etc. Matching rate is usually used as the evaluation standard--`EMEvaluator`.
 - **Sentence**: Common in translation and generating pseudocode/command-line tasks, mainly including Flores, Summscreen, Govrepcrs, Iwdlt2017 datasets, etc. BLEU (Bilingual Evaluation Understudy) is usually used as the evaluation standard--`BleuEvaluator`.
 - **Paragraph**: Common in text summary generation tasks, commonly used datasets mainly include Lcsts, TruthfulQA, Xsum datasets, etc. ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is usually used as the evaluation standard--`RougeEvaluator`.